harshalgunjal69/Student-Report-Management-System/README.md

-# Class 12 Python Mysql CBSE Project
+# Student Report Management System
 This is a python programme named **"Student Report Management System"**.

 After downloading and unzipping the contents,